A Survey to Recent Progress Towards Understanding In-Context Learning: Introduction

 \section{Introduction}

-Large Language Models~(LLMs) have revolutionized Natural Language Processing~(NLP)~\cite{achiam2023gpt} and other relevant areas such as multimodality over vision and language~\cite{liu2023llava}, accelerating numerous challenging research directions, e.g., AI agent~\cite{durante2024agent}, reasoning~\cite{wei2022chain}, and story telling~\cite{xie2023next}.
-These amazing applications are driven by LLMs' emerging capacity of In-Context Learning~(ICL), which can be formally defined as \textit{the new abilities that are not present in small models but arise in large models}~\cite{zhao2023survey}.
-For instance, moral self-correction ability only occurs in LLMs of over 22B parameters~\cite{ganguli2023capacity}.
+LLMs have revolutionized Natural Language Processing~(NLP)~\cite{achiam2023gpt} and other relevant areas such as multi-modal tasks over vision and language~\cite{liu2023llava}, accelerating numerous challenging research directions, e.g., AI agent~\cite{durante2024agent}, reasoning~\cite{wei2022chain}, and story telling~\cite{xie2023next}.
+These amazing applications display LLMs’ emerging capabilities, which can be formally defined as new abilities that are not present in small models but arise in larger ones~\cite{zhao2023survey}.
+Among them, the emerging ICL ability serves as an important foundation of other capabilities.
+Notably, small models also have the capability to perform ICL, but the level of capability is different from that of larger models, wherein people can easily observe more in-depth displays of understanding for the given context of inputs, e.g., identify long-term dependency and abstract concept comprehension.
+For instance, \citet{ganguli2023capacity} demonstrates that only LLMs over 22B parameters can understand the moral concepts, being able to generate unbiased answers.

-In-Context Learning~(ICL), a fundamental emerging capacity for many complicated abilities, is to utilize a few selected labeled demonstrations with the format (input, label)\footnote{In this paper, we only consider classification tasks.}, before the query input, for making predictions in a few-/one-shot manner.
-An ICL example is illustrated in Figure~\ref{fig:ICL-demonstration}.
+ICL, a fundamental and emerging capability serving as the pre-requisite for many complicated abilities, is the process of leveraging a few selected labeled demonstrations with the format \textit{(input, label)}\footnote{In this paper, we focus on classification tasks, as they are widely used in theoretical studies of ICL due to their well-defined mathematical tools and clear evaluation metrics.}, before the query input, for making predictions in a few-/one-shot manner.
+An example of ICL is illustrated in Figure~\ref{fig:ICL-demonstration}.